transparency-treasury/developer-hub/signup.md

 Your API Key:

 * Should be kept private and should not be shared.
-* Give you access to API’s made available through transparency.treasury.gov
+* Give you access to APIs made available through transparency.treasury.gov

 To use your key, simply pass the key as a URL query parameter when making Web service requests.
 For example:

 ...?apiKey=DEMOKEY